From First Principles to Multi-scale Decomposition:Mutual Information as a Segregation Index: Residential ethnic segregation in England and Wales

 \subsection{Diversity and segregation at the district scale}

-Segregation is intricately linked to diversity.
-The 331 districts of England and Wales vary widely in diversity (Fig.~\ref{fig:dist_diversity_lads}).
+The 331 districts vary widely in diversity (Fig.~\ref{fig:dist_diversity_lads}).
 Predominantly \textit{White British} districts such as Allerdale and Copeland have diversities as low as $1.25$ on the fine demographic scale.
 London is the most diverse region.
 The average diversity of its 33 districts is $8.1$, with the boroughs of Brent and Newham exceeding $11$.
-While more populous districts are likely to be more diverse\footnote{Pearson $r$ 0.41 (fine) and 0.45 (broad demographic scale), both with p-values $\ll 10^{-12}$.}, 75\% of the districts with 64\% of the population are less diverse than the overall demographic composition (Fig.~\ref{fig:line_cumpop_vs_diversity_lads}).
+While more populous districts are likely to be more diverse\footnote{Pearson $r$ 0.41 (fine) and 0.45 (broad demographic scale), both with p-values $\ll 10^{-12}$.}, 75\% of the districts -- accounting for 64\% of the population -- are less diverse than the overall demographic composition (Fig.~\ref{fig:line_cumpop_vs_diversity_lads}).